The Python Temple

 - Veterinary checks (University of Abomey-Calavi) confirm pythons are healthy, well-fed, and unstressed

-Independent assessment (2019, University of Ghana herpetologists): Temple pythons show lower stress hormone levels (measured via blood samples) than wild-caught pythons in Benin.
+Independent assessment (2019, University of Ghana herpetologists): Temple pythons show lower cortisol stress hormone levels (measured via blood samples) than wild-caught pythons in Benin.
 The cooperative relationship appears mutually beneficial—pythons receive regular food, protection from predators, and reverence.
 Humans receive spiritual fulfillment and cultural continuity.

 Personal Accounts